-Embodying Georgia Tech’s commitment to global engagement, the First-Year Fall Abroad (FYFA) Program leverages Georgia Tech’s European campus in Metz, France to provide a high quality, unique learning opportunity for students who wish to internationalize their college career and accelerate their journey to global citizenship.
+Embodying Georgia Tech’s commitment to global engagement, the First-Year Fall Abroad (FYFA) Program leverages Georgia Tech’s international campuses to provide a high quality, unique learning opportunity for students who wish to internationalize their college career and accelerate their journey to global citizenship.

 FYFA Program Goals

-Provide a program to a cohort of exceptional students who wish to expand their intellectual and cultural horizons, gain intercultural sensitivity skills, and deepen their knowledge and understanding of Europe while also fulfilling the traditional first-year curricular requirements.
+Provide a program to a cohort of exceptional students who wish to expand their intellectual and cultural horizons, gain intercultural sensitivity skills, and deepen their knowledge and understanding of international settings while also fulfilling the traditional first-year curricular requirements.

-Ensure a safe, structured, and unique learning environment that immerses students in French culture, exposes them to European perspectives on global issues, and challenges them to become adventurous, mindful learners.
+Ensure a safe, structured, and unique learning environment that immerses students in international culture, exposes them to varied perspectives on global issues, and challenges them to become adventurous, mindful learners.

 Offer experiential, travel-based learning opportunities and co-curricular enrichment.

-Students must be newly admitted undergraduate students who have been accepted to Georgia Tech’s first-year class for the 2021-22 academic year.
-Students will be required to begin in the Summer semester in the iGniTe program.
+Students must be newly admitted undergraduate students who have been accepted to Georgia Tech’s first-year class for the upcoming academic year.

-NOTE: Current undergraduates and new transfer students are not eligible for this program, but are encouraged to explore other options for spending a semester at Georgia Tech-Lorraine.
+NOTE: Current undergraduates and new transfer students are not eligible for this program, but are encouraged to explore other options for spending a semester abroad.

 The program is open to students in all majors.

-Students must be 18 years of age by the date of their departure to France.
+Students must be 18 years of age by the date of their departure.

-The program is limited to 50 students in order to maintain small class sizes and promote strong student-faculty interaction.
+The program is limited to 50 students per track in order to maintain small class sizes and promote strong student-faculty interaction.

 There are no language requirements.
-All courses at Georgia Tech-Lorraine are taught in English, with the exception of optional French language courses.
+All courses are taught in English.

 Georgia Tech Lorraine